-Cymdeithas yr laith stated that the Welsh language helpline should be available during the same hours as the English line and that it should not cost more to use.
+Cymdeithas yr laith stated that Welsh language helplines should be available during the same hours as the English lines and that they should not cost more to use.
 They also suggested that companies should keep a record of customers' language choice and that when a company contacts a customer over the phone, they should do so in the customer's preferred language.